ibis-project/ibis/docs/getting_started.md

 # Getting Started with `ibis`

-This is a quick tour of some basic commands and usage patterns, just to get your feet wet.
+This is a quick tour of some basic commands and usage patterns, just to get your flippers wet.

 ## Install `ibis`